django-cms/django-cms/docs/reference/plugins.rst

     .. attribute:: module

         Will group the plugin in the plugin picker.
-If module is ``None``, plugin is listed in the "Generic" group.
+If the module attribute is not provided plugin is listed in the "Generic" group.

     .. attribute:: name